German Empire: Constitution

 The Empire was a federal parliamentary constitutional monarchy.

 The Federal Council (Bundesrat) held sovereignty over the Empire and served as its highest authority.
 The Bundesrat was a legislative body that possessed the right of legislative initiative (Article VII Nr.
 1) and, because all laws required its consent, could effectively veto any bill coming from the Reichstag (Article V).
-The Bundesrat was able to set guidelines and make organisational changes within the executive branch, act as supreme arbitrator in administrative disputes between states, and serve as constitutional court for states that did not have a constitutional court (Article LXXVI).
+The Bundesrat was able to set guidelines and make organizational changes within the executive branch, act as supreme arbitrator in administrative disputes between states, and serve as a constitutional court for states that did not have a constitutional court (Article LXXVI).
 It was composed of representatives who were appointed by and reported to the state governments.

 The Imperial Diet (Reichstag) was a legislative body elected by universal male suffrage that effectively served as parliament.
 It had the right to propose bills and, with the concurrence of the Bundesrat, approve the state budget annually and the military budget for periods of seven years until 1893, then after that for five years.
 All laws required the Reichstag's approval to pass.
 After the constitutional reforms of October 1918, the Reich chancellor, through a change to Article XV, became dependent on the confidence of the Reichstag rather than the emperor.

 The emperor (Kaiser) was head of state of the Empire – he was not a ruler.
 He appointed the chancellor, usually the person able to command the confidence of the Reichstag.
 The chancellor, in consultation with the emperor, determined the government's broad policy guidelines and presented them to the Reichstag.
 On the advice of the chancellor, the emperor appointed the ministers and – at least formally – all other imperial officers.
 All acts of the emperor except for military directives required the countersignature of the chancellor (Article XVII).
 The emperor was also responsible for signing bills into law, declaring war (which required the consent of the Bundesrat), negotiating peace, making treaties, and calling and adjourning sessions of the Bundesrat and the Reichstag (Articles XI and XII).
-The emperor was commander-in-chief of the Empire's Army (Article LXIII) and Navy (Article LIII); when exercising his military authority he had plenary power.
+The emperor was commander-in-chief of the Empire's Army (Article LXIII) and Navy (Article LIII); when exercising his military authority, he had plenary power.

 The chancellor was head of government and chaired the Bundesrat and the Imperial Government, led the lawmaking process and countersigned all acts of the emperor (except for military directives).